Sony dishing out free PlayStation Plus access, but Brits get stiffed

 In North America, the online subscription service will be freely available for an entire week, starting at 00:01 PT on Friday.

-However, in the European Union the free access runs from 10:00 on February 22 to 23:59 on February 26?
+However, in the European Union, the free access runs from 10:00 on February 22 to 23:59 on February 26.
 That’s only five days.

 Of course, having five days of free access to something you’d usually be required to pay for is better than a well-placed boot in the privates, but we’re not sure why there’d be a discrepancy.